Kanae Kijima: Exposure

 On August 6, 2009, 41-year-old Yoshiyuki Oide, from Tokyo, was discovered dead in his car, parked at a parking lot in Fujimi, Saitama.
-The cause of death was determined to be carbon monoxide poisoning using a yeontan, but the supposed suicide had several inconsistencies, because of this an investigation was launched by the Saitama Prefectural Police.
+The cause of death was determined to be carbon monoxide poisoning using a rentan, but the supposed suicide had several inconsistencies, so an investigation was launched by the Saitama Prefectural Police.

 As a result of the investigation, they arrived at the doorstep of 34-year-old unemployed woman Kanae Kijima, who was dating Oide.
 It turned out that she had had several previous lovers, most of whom had died under questionable circumstances.
 The police determined that Kijima had been fraudulently posing as a bride, and on September 25, she was arrested for fraud.
 She had also received 4.5 million yen from a 40-year-old Chiba man, who was living with her at the time of the arrest.